hackforla/internship-website-design-system/README.md

 <!-- Explain the different ways people can contribute.
 For example: -->

-- This is a project of Hack for LA, please [Join here](https://www.hackforla.org/join)
+- This is a project of _Hack for LA_, please [Join here](https://www.hackforla.org/join)
 - Join the team on Slack on [#internship](https://hackforla.slack.com/archives/C01VAUPU788)

 ## Installation instructions

 1. Fork and Clone this Repository (see **Working with forks and branches** below)
 2. Install Dependecies
-3. Launch Local Server `mkdocs serve`
+3. Launch Local Server `mkdocs serve`.
+4. View the site by navigating to `http://localhost:8000` in your web browser.

 ### Working with issues